Skip to main content

 note

 The minimal Python version we support is 3.11.
-In order to run Python workflow, Python must be installed on the machine running the code - where the ak command is installed. ak will use the first Python it finds in the PATH.
+In order to run Python workflow, you must have Python installed on the machine running the code - where the ak command is. ak uses the first Python it finds in the PATH.

 Example